turingschool/launch-curriculum/module1/lessons/Week1/introToProgramming.md

 All computers have some mechanism for taking input, storing that input as data, processing the data, and outputting the results.

-> With a partner, discuss the input and output of one or more of the devices you indentified during the warm up.
+> With a partner, discuss the input and output of one or more of the devices you identified during the warm up.

 ## Input